 The English word love can be found 311 times in the King James Bible.
 In the Old Testament, the Song of Solomon (Song of Songs) refers to it twenty-six times, while the book of Psalms references it twenty-three.
-In the New Testament, the word love is recorded the most in the book of 1John (thirty-three times) followed by the gospel of John (twenty-two times).
+In the New Testament, the word is recorded the most in the book of 1John (thirty-three times) followed by the gospel of John (twenty-two times).

-How important is this emotion and committment to God?
+How important is this emotion and commitment to God?
 One day a scribe came to Christ and asked him which of the commandments was the greatest of all (Mark 12:28).
 Jesus' short response was clear and to-the-point.

 And you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.
-This is the first commandment.
-(Mark 12:30, HBFV).
+This is the first commandment (Mark 12:30, HBFV).

 The first four commandments of God's law tell us how we are to treat Him.
 God is also our neighbor in the universe (Jeremiah 12:14).
 He is the neighbor who rules.
 Therefore, we see that loving him and our fellow man manifests itself by keeping his commandments (see 1John 5:3).
 Paul tells that have feelings of love is not good enough.
 We must follow up our feelings with actions if we are to pleasing to our Creator (Romans 13:10).